Skip to main content

 Academics

-The Information Design and Corporate Communication (IDCC) department houses a highly interdisciplinary faculty focusing on research and teaching in User Experience (UX) and Public Relations (PR).
-Our UX faculty and students’ research focuses on virtual reality, haptic and tactile interfaces, customer experience and educational user interfaces.
-The research focus in PR focuses on the media’s presentation of racialized and gendered stereotypes and on crisis management and corporate social advocacy.
+The Experience Design (XD) department houses a highly interdisciplinary faculty focusing on research and teaching in Experience Design (XD) and Public Relations (PR).
+Our XD faculty and students' research focuses on virtual reality, haptic and tactile interfaces, conversational user interfaces, customer experience, and educational user interfaces using artificial intelligence.
+The research programs in PR focus on the media's presentation of racialized and gendered stereotypes and on crisis management and corporate social advocacy.

 The graduate Master’s in Human Factors in Information Design (MSHFID) is a 10-course UX program emphasizing a solid behavioral foundation and focusing on qualitative and quantitative user research methods, usability testing, and product design, interfaces and services.
 The hybrid program is regularly highly ranked and available on the main campus outside of Boston and also in San Francisco.